 With the great help from Loren Richards and Ted Decker, we threw a party for Hardy on Memorial Day.
 We invited everyone we could think of, and hundreds of people showed up to see Hardy.

 How such a big man can be reduced to a jar... you need one at least that big for his heart!
 RIP Hardy

-Lieutenant Hardy D. Allen had military burial on Friday Sept 8th, 2017.
-Hardy was a decorated pilot in the Korean War with 5 medals, and not incredibly, a receiver of a Purple Heart.
+CPL Hardy D. Allen had military burial on Friday Sept 8th, 2017.
+Hardy fought in the Korean War, earned 5 medals, and not incredibly, a receiver of a Purple Heart.

-Hardy's stone cover to his vault will be completed in a few weeks and put in place.
+Hardy's stone cover to his vault is now complete and in place.
 His vault is right above the single white rose.

 We were honored to be invited by Hardy to attend.
 There were only a small handful of people, his kids Danny and Mary Ann, his brother Orin's daughter Shula, some old friends, and some people we have never seen before.
 Hardy touched many people in his life, and everyone had very heavy hearts.

 To send your condolences to Danny Allen and his family, his home address is:

 As I find them or receive them, we will add more pictures to this page of Hardy and hopefully for some of you they will bring back some fond memories.

 Feel free to send us any pictures you might have along with anything you might want to say, like how you first met Hardy... and we will post it here on this page.